emmihr/pyralite/README.md

 Reduces a fraction using `Math.gcd()`.

 ### Prototype extensions
-These are extended from prototypes, and are therefore functions available to the type listed.
+These are extended from prototypes, and are therefore available to the type listed.

 #### HTMLElement
 `element.defocus();`